SumoLogic/sumologic-solution-templates/cloudformation-sumologic-aws-observability/scripts/AWSO-v3.0.0-StackMigrationScriptDesign.md

    - Stack deletion
    - 17 AWSO FER renames (lists each name)
    - 4 AWSO metric rule deletions (lists each name)
+   Note: FER and metric-rule entries are only shown when `--install-apps Yes` — when `--install-apps No`, these cleanup steps are skipped and not listed.
 7. **Backup instructions**: where to export FERs and view metric rules in Sumo UI
 8. Requires user to type `yes` to proceed; aborts on anything else